-Compar Shares ny Limited by Recognized Co (CLS) (branch of a co Limited Liability Partnership (LLP) The name of a Prescribed Company must end with "Limited" or "Ltd." As per the DIFC Prescribed Company Regulations 2022 a Prescribed Company must: (i) be controlled by one or more Qualifying Applicants (including an affiliate of a DIFC Registered Entity, an Authorized Firm, a Family Operated Business, a Fund a Government Entity, a shareholder or an Ultimate Beneficial Owner that controls a DIFC Registered Entity, a person wholly owned by one or more of th foregoing Qualifying Applicants) and which satisfies the Registrar that i or they will control the e Prescribed Company (ii) be established or continued in the DIFC for a Qualifying Purpose (considered to be an Aviation Structure, a
+Company Limited by Shares (CLS) Recognized Company (branch of a company) Prescribed Companies Limited Liability Partnership (LLP) The name of a Prescribed Company must end with "Limited" or "Ltd." As per the DIFC Prescribed Company Regulations 2022, a Prescribed Company must: (i) be controlled by one or more Qualifying Applicants (including an affiliate of a DIFC Registered Entity, an Authorized Firm, a Family Operated Business, a Fund, a Government Entity, a shareholder or an Ultimate Beneficial Owner that controls a DIFC Registered Entity, a person wholly owned by one or more of the foregoing Qualifying Applicants) and which The state of the s satisfies the Registrar that it or they will control the Prescribed Company (ii) be established or continued in the DIFC for a Qualifying Purpose (considered to be an Aviation Structure, a

-Company Limited by Shares (CLS) Recognized Company (branch of a company) Prescribed Companies Limited Liability Partnership (LLP) Crowdfunding Structure, a DIFC Holding Structure, an Inovation Holding Structure, an Intellectual Property Structure, a Maritime Strucutre, or a Structured Financing) Number of shareholders and liability For CLS that is a private company, there must be at least one shareholder and a maximum of 50 shareholders.
+Company Limited by Shares (CLS) Recognized Company (branch of a company) Prescribed Companies Limited Liability Partnership (LLP) Number of shareholders For CLS that is a private Not applicable.
+The parent Crowdfunding Structure, a DIFC Holding Structure, an Innovation Holding Structure, an Intellectual Property Structure, a Maritime Structure, or a Structured Financing) A Prescribed Company must The liability of partners or and liability company, there must be at least one shareholder and a maximum of 50 shareholders.
 A CLS that is a public company may have an unlimited number of shareholders.
 The liability of the shareholder(s) of a CLS (whether private or public) is limited to its/their capital contribution.
-There are no restrictions on the nationality of the shareholders.
-Not applicable.
-The parent company is the owner of the Recognized Company.
-A Prescribed Company must have at least one shareholder and a maximum of 50 shareholders.
-A Prescribed Company whose Qualifying Purpose is a Crowdfunding Structure or a Structured Financing that is making an offer of its Securities to the public to facilitate a bond or sukuk issuance, shall, where applicable, be exempted from the provisions of the DIFC Companies Law on the requirement to have no more than 50 shareholders.
-The liability of partners or members in an LLP is limited by their capital contribution and the rights and duties of the partners are governed by the limited liability partnership agreement, a copy of which must be submitted to the DIFC Authority (which is separate from the DFSA).
+There are no restrictions on the nationality of the shareholders. company is the owner of the Recognized Company. have at least one shareholder and a maximum of 50 shareholders.
+A Prescribed Company whose Qualifying Purpose is a Crowdfunding Structure or a Structured Financing that is making an offer of its Securities to the public to facilitate a bond or sukuk issuance, shall, where applicable, be exempted from the provisions of the DIFC Companies Law on the requirement to have no more than 50 shareholders. members in an LLP is limited by their capital contribution and the rights and duties of the partners are governed by the limited liability partnership agreement, a copy of which must be submitted to the DIFC Authority (which is separate from the DFSA).
 Minimum capital A CLS (private company) has no minimum capital requirement and shares do no need to be fully paid up, unless it becomes a Not applicable.
 Not applicable.
 There is no minimum capital requirement, unless it becomes a regulated entity whereby its minimum capital required would

 Company Limited by Shares (CLS) Recognized Company (branch of a company) Prescribed Companies Limited Liability Partnership (LLP) regulated entity whereby its minimum capital requirement would depend on its prudential category as licensed by the DFSA.
 In addition, it cannot offer shares to the public and issue securities (however private placements are acceptable).
 A CLS (public company) should hold a minimum share capital of USD 100,000.
 The shares must be paid up 1/4 in value.
 A CLS (public company) can also offer its shares to the public. depend on its prudential category as licensed by the DFSA.
 Physical offices There is a requirement to lease office space in the DIFC.
-There is a requirement that the registered office of the Prescribed Company shall be at: (i) the registered office of its Qualifying Applicant (ii) the registered office in the DIFC of the Registered Person establishing the There is a requirement to lease office space in the DIFC.
+There is a requirement that the registered office of the Prescribed Company shall be at: (i) the registered office of its Qualifying Applicant (ii) the registered office in the DIFC of the Registered Person establishing the Prescribed Company for a Qualifying Purpose There is a requirement to lease office space in the DIFC.